 1. Purpose of policy

-The purpose of this policy is to promote the highest ethical standards in all research, teaching projects and activities involving the care and use of animals for scientific purposes conducted under the auspices of the University.
-In particular, the policy aims to assist researchers, teachers, animal carers and associated technical staff to consider their ethical responsibilities with regards to not only the design and conduct of their research or teaching projects, but also the conditions, practices and procedures associated with the care and management of animals in facilities.
+This policy promotes the highest ethical standards in all research and teaching activities involving the care and use of animals for scientific purposes.
+The policy aims to assist USC researchers, teachers, animal carers and associated technical staff to consider their ethical responsibilities with regards to the design and conduct of research or teaching activities, and the conditions, practices and procedures associated with the care and management of animals.

 2. Policy scope and application